 The campaign features six serving governors sharing their personal experiences on the importance of becoming governors in local schools.
 It highlights both the benefits and importance of having a diverse governing board so that the people making decisions about schools reflect and our trusted by the communities they serve.

-Currently in England today around a third of the pupil population are from a BAME background yet, the people leading schools and making strategic decisions on behalf of students do not always reflect this diversity of young people within schools.
+Currently in England today around a third of the pupil population are from an ethnic minority background yet, the people leading schools and making strategic decisions on behalf of students do not always reflect this diversity of young people within schools.

 By joining a governing board, individuals from a broad variety of backgrounds, ages and experiences can bring different ways of thinking and give a voice to groups that may not otherwise be reflected.
 They can also act as role models to children and young people, giving them the confidence to achieve, raise and broaden their aspirations.
 Individuals can bring unique insights to the governing board, overseeing and influencing decisions, which in turn helps them develop board-level skills and experience which can be taken back to the workplace.